-Request more information about programs at University of Hawaii - West Oahu by clicking on the links below:
+Get more information about University of Hawaii – West Oahu by clicking links below:

 University of Hawaii - West Oahu is a liberal arts college that offers an undergraduate education and assists students in developing important skills useful in pursuit of graduate education or employment.
 A liberal arts curriculum exposes students to a variety of topics and subjects.
 The school is located in Pearl City, HI, which is a predominately suburban area.
 About a thousand students enroll at UHWO per year.

 Students can pick from many areas of study, including but not limited to: